encrptojd/A-Shift-picker-automation/README.md

 - account restrictions
 - suspension or termination

-Amazon and similar platforms actively use anti-bot detection systems.
+Many platforms actively use anti-bot detection systems.

 Use at your own risk.